Aegiq/lightworks/docs/source/sdk/utilities.rst

 :func:`lightworks.transmission_to_db_loss`
 ------------------------------------------

-Converts a decimal transmission value into a positive dB loss which can be used with the circuit loss elements.
+Converts a decimal transmission value into a positive dB loss, which can be used with the circuit loss elements.

 .. code-block:: Python